annotation/text-fabric/tf/docs/about/volumes.md

 of time and other resources to load the whole corpus into RAM.

 Sometimes corpora are so large that there is no hope to fit them into RAM anytime soon.
-In those cases we need Text-Fabric to be able to work on its portions.
+In those cases we need TF to be able to work on its portions.

-What we do not have yet is a concept of a work that is not meant to be loaded entirely into Text-Fabric, but only volume-wise.
+What we do not have yet is a concept of a work that is not meant to be loaded entirely into TF, but only volume-wise.
 Up till now the mechanism to create portions is dependent on being able to load the whole work.

 At the horizon there is the picture of large corpora lying in archives.
-These archives offer an API to select a volume and export it as a Text-Fabric volume.
+These archives offer an API to select a volume and export it as a TF volume.
 Researchers can do their job, and produce new annotations to the volume, which can be transformed into annotations to the work as a whole.

 ## Challenges

-Text-Fabric is heavily optimized around the idea that the whole corpus is addressed by natural numbers, starting at 1 at the first slot of the text, then going to the last word, and then continuing by enumerating textual objects of several types, type for type.
+TF is heavily optimized around the idea that the whole corpus is addressed by natural numbers, starting at 1 at the first slot of the text, then going to the last word, and then continuing by enumerating textual objects of several types, type for type.